JesusGPriego/Android-learning/README.md

 In this project I'm showing the next acquired skill:

-*Passing info through activities (in this case, from second to main activity.)
+*Passing info through activities (in this case, from second to main activity).